lengning/Enrichment-test/README.md

 Outputs:

-XX_allsets.csv: enrichment results of all gene sets (GO sets + local sets).
+XX_allsets.txt: enrichment results of all gene sets (GO sets + local sets).

-XX_localsets.csv: enrichment results of only local sets.
-The summary statistics of these sets are the same as those in the XX_allsets.csv
+XX_localsets.txt: enrichment results of only local sets.
+The summary statistics of these sets are the same as those in the XX_allsets.txt

 The output files contain GO term (NA for local sets), set p value, adjusted p value, z score, set size, set mean and set sd.
 Sets are sorted by p value.
 Sets with large absoloute z scores are expected to have small p values.